-Prerequisite(s): PSYC 105, 106.
-(3-0; 0-0) PSYC 214 Psychological Foundations of Teaching and Learning (3 sem. hrs.)
-An evaluation of psychological theories and research relating to learning and teaching, with a focus on: developmental stages, learning theories, motivation, classroom management, evaluation, inter and intra-individual differences, and needs of exceptional children.
+Prerequisite(s): Second-year standing.
+(3-0) PSYC 214 Psychological Foundations of Teaching and Learning (3 sem. hrs.)
+An evaluation of psychological theories and research relating to learning and teaching, with a focus on developmental stages, learning theories, motivation, classroom management, evaluation, inter and intraindividual differences, and needs of exceptional children.
 Cross-listed: EDUC 211.

+Prerequisite(s): Second-year standing.
+(3-0)

-Prerequisite(s): PSYC 105 or 106.
-(3-0; 0-0) PSYC 215 Lifespan Development (3 sem. hrs.)
+PSYC 215 Lifespan Development (3 sem. hrs.)

 This course addresses the physical, mental, emotional, and social growth from infancy through adolescence, adulthood, and old age, including death and bereavement.

-Prerequisite(s): PSYC 105, 106.
-(3-0 or 3-0) PSYC 239 Cross-Cultural Psychology (3 sem. hrs.)
-An introduction to research and theory exploring the cultural, community, and ecological factors that shape human experiences.
-Topics include the acquisition of cultural meaning, the development, maintenance, and negotiation of cultural identities, and cognitive, affective, and motivational processes across various cultures.
-Prerequisite(s): PSYC 105, 106; Education students with declared Special Education minor may take the course with only one of either PSYC 105 or 106.
-(3-0 or 3-0) PSYC 301 Theories of Personality (3 sem. hrs.)
+Prerequisite(s): Second-year standing.
+(3-0)

+PSYC 226 Cognitive Psychology (3 sem. hrs.)

+Examines theoretical issues in the study of the basic cognitive processes, such as memory, perception, knowledge representation, language, and problem solving.

+Prerequisite(s): Second-year standing.
+(3-0)

+PSYC 254 Biological Psychology (3 sem. hrs.)

+Provides an overview of the field of biological psychology.
+Students will be introduced to the complexity of the human nervous system with a focus on how it initiates, facilitates, and carries out specific behaviours.
+Topics covered include neurophysiology,

+neuropharmacology, sensation, hormones, sexual behavior, biological rhythms and homeostasis, learning and memory, attention, and language.

+Prerequisite(s): Second-year standing.
+(3-0)

+PSYC 301 Theories of Personality (3 sem. hrs.)

 The major theories of personality, both traditional and contemporary, are examined with a view to demonstrating their usefulness in accounting for human behaviour.

+Prerequisite(s): Third-year standing.
+(3-0)

-Prerequisite(s): PSYC 105, 106.
-(3-0; 3-0) PSYC 305 Abnormal Psychology (3 sem. hrs.)
+PSYC 305 Abnormal Psychology (3 sem. hrs.)

 This course considers the symptoms, causality, and treatment of psychopathological and behavioural problems.
 Research findings, as well as theoretical explanations, are examined.

+Prerequisite(s): Third-year standing.
+(3-0)

-Prerequisite(s): PSYC 105, 106; 301; plus 3 additional sem. hrs. of psychology.
-(3-0; 3-0) PSYC 309 Sensation and Perception (3 sem. hrs.)
+PSYC 309 Sensation and Perception (3 sem. hrs.)

 This course examines research involving basic sensory and perceptual processes with theoretical accounts.

+Prerequisite(s): Third-year standing.
+(3-0)

-NB: Not offered every year.
-See department chair.
-Prerequisite(s): PSYC 105, 106; 201; plus 3 sem. hrs. of Psychology.
-(3-0; 0-0) PSYC 310 The Exceptional Child in the Regular Classroom (3 sem. hrs.)
+PSYC 310 The Exceptional Child in the Regular Classroom (3 sem. hrs.)

 The study of the identification, etiology, diagnosis, and prognosis of various exceptionalities such as learning and physical disabilities, visual and auditory impairments, behaviour disorders, intellectual delays, and giftedness.

 Cross-listed: EDUC 310.